 Thomas Noblitt, a music historian, was acting dean from 1987 until 1989.
 During his tenure, new graduate programs were approved for the Northwest and Fort Wayne campuses, and offerings at Bloomington and Indianapolis were expanded.
-In August 1989, George Walker, a physicist, became associate vice president (and later vice president) for research and dean of the University Graduate School, thus reuniting two offices that had been separated for nearly 20 years.
-Under his direction, the University Graduate School was reorganized to allow departments and schools to assume a larger part of the responsibility for the monitoring of graduate students' progress toward their degrees.
+In August 1989, George Walker, a physicist, became associate vice president (and later vice president) for research and dean of The University Graduate School, thus reuniting two offices that had been separated for nearly 20 years.
+Under his direction, The University Graduate School was reorganized to allow departments and schools to assume a larger part of the responsibility for the monitoring of graduate students' progress toward their degrees.
 Increased emphasis on financial support for graduate education has led to substantial additions to the fellowship budget, new initiatives were undertaken to encourage research on all campuses of the university, and the Graduate Council was significantly expanded.
 Dean Walker has also established a Preparing Future Faculty Program to prepare graduate students for the full range of professional responsibilities they will face.

-In 2003, the Office of Research and the University Graduate School were again separated, and John Slattery, a pharmacologist from the University of Washington, was recruited to head the again independent University Graduate School.
+In 2003, the Office of Research and The University Graduate School were again separated, and John Slattery, a pharmacologist from the University of Washington, was recruited to head the again independent University Graduate School.
 Unfortunately he was lured back by the University of Washington, and in the fall of 2005, Sherry Queener (who had been Associate Dean at Indianapolis) and Eugene R. Kintgen (who had been Associate Dean at Bloomington) were named Acting Co-Deans.
 James C. Wimbush, a professor of business administration, was appointed Dean of The University Graduate School in 2006.
 In 1951, the faculty elected nine of their number to a Graduate Council.
-Today, the Graduate Council has 35 voting members elected by the University Graduate School faculty.
+Today, the Graduate Council has 35 voting members elected by The University Graduate School faculty.
 That faculty of about 2,200 members comes from all campuses of the university.
-Since 1980, a University Graduate School faculty committee has selected new members of the graduate faculty upon nomination by departmental chairpersons or by professional school deans, subject to the approval of the dean of the University Graduate School and, in the case of full members, the Board of Trustees.
-The names of all IU faculty members who hold appointments as full or associate members of the Graduate Faculty are listed under the names of the program(s) with which they are associated.
-An asterisk (\) following a name indicates that the individual is an associate member of the Graduate Faculty.
+Beginning in 1980, a University Graduate School faculty committee has selected new members of the graduate faculty upon nomination by departmental or school administrators, subject to the approval of the dean of The University Graduate School and, in the case of full members, the Board of Trustees.
+This process changed in 2005.
+Currently, all tenured or tenure-eligible faculty are automatically appointed as members of the Graduate Faculty.
+An additional endorsement to direct doctoral dissertations can be obtained by nomination by the appropriate doctoral program chair or program faculty, subject to approval of the Dean of The University Graduate School.
+The names of all IU faculty members who hold appointments as members of the Graduate Faculty are listed under the names of the program(s) with which they are associated.
+An asterisk () denotes membership in The University Graduate School faculty with the endorsement to direct doctoral dissertations.